325 Michigan Street

 Fact & Fiction

 on the first floor

 We're here to help you find your next great read!
 The Fact & Fiction Department, located on the first floor, houses our nonfiction and fiction books for adults.
-Stay tuned for exciting news about a new Writer in Residence program coming soon and please join us at one of our regularly hosted writing workshops.
+Stay tuned for exciting news about a new Writer in Residence program coming in the future.

 For more information about Fact & Fiction, contact Manager Erin Connolly.

 Find resources and services offered through our Local History & Genealogy Department including digital collections and exhibits, obituaries, digitization services and our new Community Photo Album.

 To learn more about Local History & Genealogy, contact Manager Jill Clever.

 Grab a book and then grab a bite to eat - at Main Library!

 Sarnies brings the best deli sandwiches and new chopped salads to the area using only the freshest ingredients.
 Fresh breads are baked daily, salads and sauces are made using local ingredients and cookies are baked from scratch.